whetstoneresearch/doppler-indexer-rs/docs/LIVE_MODE.md

   "block_fetched": true,
   "receipts_collected": true,
   "logs_collected": true,
+  "factories_extracted": true,
+  "eth_calls_collected": true,
+  "logs_decoded": true,
-  "decoded": true,
+  "eth_calls_decoded": true,
-  "transformed": true
+  "transformed": true,
+  "completed_handlers": ["handler_v1"],
+  "failed_handlers": []
 }
 ```

 A block is ready for compaction when all flags are `true`.
+The completeness check uses `is_complete_with(expectations)` which respects `LivePipelineExpectations` -- optional stages (eth_call collection, decoding, transformations) are skipped if not expected by the runtime pipeline configuration.

 ### LiveLog (Raw Log Storage)